cyriljoui/cloudformation-zookeeper/README.md

 * `2181 [tcp]` - ZooKeeper client port
 * `8181 [tcp]` - Exhibitor HTTP port (for both web UI and REST API)

-### 3. Create a role that has S3 privileges
+### 3. Generate a key/secret that has S3 access
-This role will be used to read/write the config to S3.
-Copy its instance profile arn.
+You'll input this in the creation form.

 ### 4. Launch the stack
 Launch the stack via the AWS console, a script, or [aws-cli](https://github.com/aws/aws-cli).